wighawag/hardhat-deploy/README.md

 This is a huge benefit for testing since you are not required to replicate the deployment procedure in your tests.
 The tag feature (as seen in the script above) and [dependencies](#deploy-scripts-tags-and-dependencies) will also make your life easier when writing complex deployment procedures.

-You can even group deploy scripts in different sub folder and ensure they are executed in their logical order.
+You can even group deploy scripts in different sub-folders and ensure they are executed in their logical order.

 Furthermore hardhat-deploy can also support a multi-chain settings like L1, L2 with multiple deploy folder specific to each network.

 **All of this can also be bundled in a npm package so user of hardhat-deploy can reuse your deployment procedure and get started integrating with your project locally.**

-There is a tutorial covering the basics here : https://github.com/wighawag/tutorial-hardhat-deploy
+There is a tutorial covering the basics here: https://github.com/wighawag/tutorial-hardhat-deploy

 ## Installation